Metal-Insulator Transition with Charge Fractionalization: Two Parton constructions

 The MIT with charge fractionalization will be discussed in detail in the next section using the dual vortex formalism, but the consequence of this charge fractionalization can be understood from a rather intuitive picture.
 Suppose $b$ fractionalizes into $N$ parts at the MIT, meaning the charge carriers at the MIT have charge $e_\ast = e/N$, then each charge carrier will approximately contribute a resistivity at the order of $h/e_\ast^2 \sim N^2 h / e^2$ at the MIT; and if there are in total $N_{b}$ species of the fractionalized charge carriers, at the MIT the bosonic parton will approximately contribute resistivity \beqn \rho_b \sim \frac{N^2 h}{N_{b} e^2}. \eeqn There is a factor of $N_b$ in the denominator because intuitively the total conductivity of $b$ will be a sum of the conductivity of each species of fractionalized charge carriers, i.e. $\sigma_b = \sum_{j = 1}^{N_b} \sigma_j$, in the unit of $e^2/h$ (a more rigorous rule of combining transport from different partons will be discussed later).
-Hence when $N^2/N_b > 1$, the construction-II with inevitable charge fractionalization can serve as a natural explanation for the large $\Delta \rho$ and bad metal observed at the MIT.
+Hence when $N^2/N_b > 1$, the construction-II with inevitable charge fractionalization can serve as a natural explanation for the large $\rho$ at the MIT, and it will also predict a large jump of resistivity $\Delta \rho$ at the MIT.